lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Whether and when the UDP Checksum is elided is to be specified in the Profile.

-Since the compression happens before the fragmentation, implementors should understand the risks when dealing with unprotected data below the transport layer and take special care when manipulating that data.
+Since the compression happens before the fragmentation, implementers should understand the risks when dealing with unprotected data below the transport layer and take special care when manipulating that data.